The Author

 A Word About Me:

 I married my husband right after college graduation at the ripe old age of 21, and had my first child two days after my 25th birthday.
-I am now the proud mother of four amazing children ranging from 20 to 13 years old.
-I spent the bulk of my professional career working as an educational consultant, special needs advocate, and admissions officer at a school for children with learning differences and disabilities.
-I currently serve as staff writer for this same school while completing my Master’s in Counseling from Westminster Theological Seminary.
+I am now the proud mother of four amazing children between the ages of 23 and 15.
+I hold a BS in Education from The University of Houston and an MA in Counseling from Westminster Theological Seminary.
+I’ve spent the bulk of my professional career working as an educational consultant, special needs advocate, and admissions officer at a school for children with learning differences and disabilities.
+What started as a passion for individualized education became a passion for individualized parenting, counseling, and soul care as I realized that faith and sanctification are also individualized processes.
+There is no single way that God relates to all his children, in the same way that there is not a one-size-fits-all way to educate or raise our own children.
+In recent years, I’ve had the opportunity to share these passions through teaching, training, writing, and consulting for individual families, schools, and faith organizations.

 My favorite things this side of heaven are my people, reading, writing, nature, board games, dark chocolate, sleeping late, meaningful conversations, and hot baths.